 Once childhood was recognized as a distinctive period, and children as a group began to receive special treatment for the unique needs this interval represents, the body of children’s literature began to develop.

 The Wind in the Willows as a written work (and, now, classic) evolved out of the bedtime stories Kenneth Grahame told his son, the oh-so-nobly-named Alistair.
-The early chapters establish and build upon the friendships between and among the featured foursome, while the later stories concentrate on the fumbles and foibles of Toad.
+The early chapters establish and build upon the friendships between the featured foursome, while the later stories concentrate on the fumbles and foibles of Toad.

 Toad is the star of the show.
 He represents the British upper class, using his unlimited wealth to chase his childish impulses, ever in denial of life’s consequences.
 He’s far and away the most interesting character, and arguably the most complex.

-Things Toad Does
+Things Toad Does: